YannickDurden/ddev-symfony-template/README.md

 - Maker
 - Web Profiler

+## Good to knows

+Before start, rename `ddev-symfony`  occurrences with the desired project name.
+These occurrences can be found in the following files:

+- .ddev/config.yaml
+- .ddev/docker-compose.mercure.yaml
+- .env

+⚠️ Do not change the DATABASE_URL, it's the default database configuration

 ## Build

-After creating your project with this template, in the project directory:
+In the project directory:

 ````bash
 ddev start